quangnd/reading-list/README.en.md

 # Reading-list

-> :books: Danh sách những cuốn sách tôi đã đọc và sẽ đọc.
-Các đánh giá cũng được đưa ra để bạn đọc tham khảo!

-**Xem bản tiếng Anh của danh sách này tại ....**

-## Các qui ước đánh giá
+> :books: A list of books I read and not yet.
+Includes ratings!

+## Ratings

-- 🌑 Chưa đọc
+- 🌑 Haven't read yet
-- 🌘 🌗 🌖 Đang đọc
+- 🌘 🌗 🌖 Reading progress
-- 🌕 Đã đọc xong và thấy thích
+- 🌕 Finished reading, liked it
-- 🌝 **Không đề nghị đọc**
+- 🌝 **Wouldn't recommend**
-- 🌟 **Thực sự thích**
+- 🌟 **Loved it**

 ## Web Performance